 treasure uplift: cognitive process; old experiences are being integrated and enrich us as life experience

-grave discovery: nearly forgotten experiences, feelings are being remembered and are getting revived
+grave discovery: nearly forgotten experiences or feelings are being remembered and get revived

 burying something: an emotional content is repressed; It is also possible that a dispute is put to an end.
 This is no solution but reconciles differences (acute becomes latent).